taniwha3/tidewatch/docs/milestone3/MILESTONE-3.md

 ---

-**Milestone 3 Completion**: All acceptance criteria met, packages available on GitHub Releases, documentation complete, ready for production deployment on ARM devices.
+**Milestone 3 Completion**: All acceptance criteria met, packages available on GitHub Releases, documentation complete, ready for production deployment on x86_64 servers and ARM devices.